 Turning back, the landscape opened out onto the immense field of natural possibility.
 A starving tree clings to the slope of a massive mountain jutting abruptly from the cusp as it slopes away from my narcissistic past.
 High ranges loom blue and distant.

 The wind blows across the mouth, carrying away in great clouds the foul odors of what is no longer.
 Fresh at first, it begins to howl just as the terrain smoothes out.
 Cold with betrayal, it drives ice and bits of grit against my skin.
 If I turn my shoulder, bending into the wind, covering my eyes, some progress can be made.

 A ragged family hisses hatefully at me from their pathetic shelter.
 My sister had aged so!
 Drifts of shards of glass and sharp snow eddy around the leeward side of the beaten mountain, a pile of bones lying bleaching in the heartless sun.

-I stop in the shadow of a boulder to rest and to
+I stop in the shadow of a boulder to rest and to weep for myself.

 In the cool night, Captain Jimmy leaned on the railing of the dock, gazing at the ramshackle building across the wide Gambia.
 He didn't have anything more to say to the passengers.
 Just wait.
 Best we can do.
 He snapped his cigarette into the river, making a long glowing arc that hit the water with a brief fizz and died.
 The river, preoccupied with greater trash, did not notice.